• Skip to primary navigation

 1. Sourdough Bread

-Sourdough bread is a classic choice for bruschetta, as the fermented nature of sourdough gives it a delightful tang.
+Sourdough bread is a classic choice for bruschetta, as the fermented nature of sourdough gives it a nice tang.

 The slightly sour flavor pairs nicely with the big bright flavors of topping ingredients like juicy tomatoes, salty olives, and fresh herbs.

-Sourdough is also known for its crunchy crust and moist interior and can bring a delightful texture to this Italian appetizer.
+Sourdough is also known for its crunchy crust and moist interior and can bring a nice texture to this Italian appetizer.

 2. Baguette